 Creamy Horseradish Mashed Potatoes

 - Boil potatoes in a pot of salted water until fork-tender, about 15 minutes.
 Drain.
 Using a potato ricer, rice potatoes into a bowl.
-To potatoes, add heavy cream, butter, salt and horseradish.
+To potatoes, add whipping cream (or heavy cream), butter, salt and horseradish.
 Mash well.
 Set the mashed potatoes aside.Note: When boiling, there should be an inch or two of water above the potatoes, basically ensuring that they are fully submerged and covered by the water.

 Shepherd's Pie Filling

-- Heat olive oil in a cast iron skillet (I used a 10-inch) over medium-low heat.
+- Heat olive oil in a large oven-safe skillet (I used a 10-inch oven-safe skillet) over medium-low heat.

 - Add onion and cook, stirring often, until softened, about 5 minutes.
 Stir in garlic and cook for 1 minute.

 - Add lamb to skillet.
-Season with remaining ยฝ teaspoon salt and remaining ยผ teaspoon black pepper.
+Season with remaining ½ teaspoon salt and remaining ¼ teaspoon black pepper.
 Combine lamb with veggies and cook, breaking the lamb into small pieces and stirring occasionally, until the lamb is fully cooked through (the lamb should no longer be pink and be browned all the way through), about 10 minutes.

 - To mixture, add Worcestershire sauce, tomato paste, rosemary, thyme, nutmeg and crushed red pepper flakes.
 Stir to combine.
 From a height, sprinkle flour over lamb, stirring to combine.